gauravag18/TRADEXA-ZERODHA-CLONE-/README.md

 # 🌐 Zerodha Clone

-Welcome to TRADEXA!
+Welcome to Zerodha!
 This is a full-stack MERN-based clone of the popular stock trading platform Zerodha, with extended functionalities like dashboard.

 ---